How to Autopsy a Honey Bee Colony

 This could be dysentery or nosema.
 You may want to send your bees in for testing.

 Are there trembling bees crawling around outside the hive?

-Your bees may have a multitude of diseases.
+Your bees may have a multitude of diseases such as varroa collapse, several types of virus, starvation or pesticide poisoning.
 You may want to send them in for testing.

 Does the larvae string out if you insert a toothpick into the cell?